 Asymmetric Septal Hypertrophy, also referred to as hypertrophic cardiomyopathy, is a condition that occurs when the heart muscles’ cells enlarge.
 This, in turn, can cause the walls in the lower chambers of the heart – usually the left ventricle – to become stiffened and thick.

 When this happens, it can make it more difficult for the heart to relax, and because of this, it can also be harder for a sufficient amount of blood to fill the chambers of the heart.
 Therefore, whenever the heart is normally squeezing, the limited filling of the blood will then prevent the heart from pumping enough blood, primarily when the individual engages in physical activity.
-People who have this condition can run the risk of a sudden collapse, or even heart failure.
+People who have this heart condition can run the risk of a sudden collapse, or even heart failure.

 Because of this, it can be more difficult to qualify for life insurance coverage, as the life insurance underwriters may see the applicant as posing more of a risk to the insurance carrier.
 The good news is that, if you have Asymmetric Septal Hypertrophy, and you are in need of life insurance protection, working with a specialist in higher risk life insurance cases can help.